 An MBA entrance test is not the only thing that goes into becoming a successful MBA graduate.
 When someone mentions “I am preparing for MBA” – there is always a quick response “Oh great!
-You should prepare very well for the entrance exam! “or, “it is not an easy task, entrance exam is very tough”, like that’s the only thing an MBA aspirant should be worrying about.
+You should prepare very well for the entrance exam! “or, “it is not an easy task, the entrance exam is very tough” like that’s the only thing an MBA aspirant should be worrying about.

 “Is there anything other than entrance exam that an aspirant should be worrying about?”